chi3x10/lazyTA/README.md

 ./lazyTA -i exam1_1.rep -o midterm
 ```
 ## Useful Scripts
+You can find the following scripts in the `./scripts/` folder.
 - `pdf_all_tex_files.sh`: Compile all tex files in a folder to pdfs.
 - `bubble.m`: A matlab script to fill in the solution on a scantron form.
 Unless you are using the exact same scantron as we did, you will need to modify it.